Helmut Segner1, Christian Schlechtriem2

 Background and Aim

-Worldwide programmes appertaining to the regulation of chemicals call for an assessment of their risks to mankind and the environment in three respects: Persistence, Bioaccumulation and Toxicity (PBT).
-In aquatic organisms, the bioaccumulation of chemicals is assessed using a standardized in-vivo bioconcentration-test in fish (OECD Test Guideline 305).
-The OECD-305 test is implemented to determine the bioconcentration factor (BCF), which represents the ratio between the concentration in the fish and its concentration in the animal’s aquatic environment (under steady-state conditions).
-The test involves exposing many fish (> 100) to the targeted chemical for long periods of time (> 50 day), and is a costly undertaking.
+Chemical regulatory programs worldwide require the assessment of the risk of chemicals to man and the environment based on three categories of concern: Persistence, Bioaccumulation and Toxicity (PBT).
+For aquatic organisms, bioaccumulation of chemicals is assessed by means of a standardized in-vivo bioconcentration test with fish (OECD Test Guideline 305).
+The OECD 305 test determines the bioconcentration factor (BCF), which represents the ratio between the chemical concentration in the fish and the chemical concentration in the water (under steady state conditions).
+The test involves prolonged exposure periods (> 50 days) of animals, high costs and high animal use (> 100 fish).

-As an alternative to the in-vivo test in fish, an in-silico approach can be implemented to predict the BCF from the lipophilicity of the chemical (Arnot and Gobas 2006, Nichols et al. 2007).
-Although this approach works well for lipophilic chemicals that undergo no biotransformation in the organism, it overestimates the BCF-values of metabolized xenobiotics (Lombardo et al. 2014).
-Such overestimates could be corrected using in-vitro biotransformation assays that are able to identify the metabolized compounds.
-By combining the in-silico methods with the in-vitro metabolism-assay in an Integrated Testing Strategy (ITS), it should be possible to greatly reduce if not to replace altogether in-vivo BCF-testing in fish (de Wolf et al. 2007, Weisbrod et al. 2009, Lombardo et al. 2014).
-However, as yet the in-vitro methodologies have neither been validated nor implemented.
+As an alternative to the in vivo fish test, the BCF can be predicted by means of in-silico methods from the lipophilicity of the chemicals (Arnot and Gobas 2006, Nichols et al. 2007).
+This approach works well for lipophilic chemicals which do not undergo biotransformation in the organism, however, it overestimates BCF values of xenobiotics which are metabolized (Lombardo et al. 2014).
+Such overestimates could be corrected by in-vitro biotransformation assays which identify the metabolizable compounds.
+The combination of in-silico methods with in-vitro metabolism assays in an Integrated Testing Strategy (ITS) has the capacity to largely reduce if not to replace in-vivo BCF testing with fish (de Wolf et al. 2007, Weisbrod et al. 2009, Lombardo et al. 2014).
+A drawback to this approach is that the in-vitro methods are not yet validated and implemented.

-Previous studies, which have also been funded by the 3R-Research Foundation, have succeeded in standardizing an in-vitro metabolism assay using the isolated hepatocytes of rainbow trout (Fay et al. 2014).
-In addition, they revealed that the in-vivo BCF-values of chemicals in fish can be reasonably well predicted from the in-vitro metabolic data.
-The available in-vitro methodology has been developed exclusively for rainbow trout (Oncorhynchus mykiss), whereas in-vivo BCF-testing relies on the use of a broad array of cold- and warm-water species of fish.
-The nature of the species that is used for testing purposes can depend on the geographic region.
-In Northern European countries, rainbow trout are preferred, whereas in Asian ones, carp are favoured.
-Hence, an in-vitro assay that is relevant for only one of the many species that are employed for in-vivo testing would severely restrict the applicability and acceptance of the alternative assay.
-The proposed project will overcome this limitation by demonstrating that the in-vitro methodology that has been developed for the cold-water species – the rainbow trout – can be instrumented also for the warm-water species, the common carp (Cyprinus carpio), thereby proving that its use is not confined to one specific species of fish.
-More specifically, the objectives of the project are
+Previous studies, also with support of “Stiftung 3R”, succeeded in standardizing an in-vitro metabolism assay with isolated hepatocytes of rainbow trout (Fay et al. 2014).
+In addition, it was demonstrated that the in-vivo BCF values of chemicals in fish can be reasonably well predicted from the in-vitro metabolism data.
+While the available in-vitro methodology has been developed exclusively for rainbow trout (Oncorhynchus mykiss), in-vivo BCF testing relies on a broad array of cold- and warm-water species.
+Which species is actually used for testing may vary with geographic regions, for instance, while Northern European countries prefer rainbow trout, Asian countries such as Japan and China prefer carp.
+Hence, having an in-vitro assay available for only one out of these many species would severely restrict the applicability and acceptance of the in-vitro alternative.
+The proposed project will overcome this limitation by demonstrating the transferability of the in-vitro methodology developed for the cold-water species, rainbow trout, to the warm-water species, the common carp (Cyprinus carpio).
+This will serve as proof-of-principle that the applicability of in-vitro metabolism assays is not limited to one specific fish species.
+More specifically, the project objectives are

-- To ascertain whether species differences in the metabolism of xenobiotics that exist in-vivo are reflected by the in-vitro hepatocyte assay.
+- To examines whether species differences in xenobiotic metabolism which exist in-vivo, are reflected by the in-vitro hepatocyte assays.

-In addition, it will be ascertained whether the in-vitro hepatocyte-assay is useful not only in determining metabolic rates, but also in identifying metabolite patterns.
+In addition, it will be explored whether the in-vitro hepatocyte assay is useful not only to determine metabolic rates but also to identify metabolite patterns.